The HOL 4 source distribution is available as a gzipped tar file from a SourceForge mirror.

 cp command above.

 To download HOL, use the link at the top or bottom of this page.
-When

 This should guess an approriate configuration for your setup.
 If